 The main organ affected is the lungs, where the mucus clogs airways and makes them prone to infection and inflammation.
-The function of the pancreas, liver and bowel is also affected — a single mutation ends up damaging the whole body.
+The function of the pancreas, liver, and bowel is also affected — a single mutation ends up damaging the whole body.
 Currently available treatments are still not able to fully address the complexity of the disease.

 “New treatments are urgently needed for cystic fibrosis patients who do not benefit from CFTR repair drugs.
 In addition, patients on CFTR drugs are still experiencing long-term lung function decline – this needs to be addressed via alternative drug mechanisms.”

 Gene therapy: going after the main culprit

 “When the gene was discovered everyone thought that gene therapy for cystic fibrosis should be straightforward, but even though the discovery was 30 years ago, there is still no gene therapy available to cystic fibrosis patients,” said Gill.

 “Not long after the discovery of the cystic fibrosis gene there were many research groups and biotech companies interested in developing a gene therapy.
 After many clinical trials showed that none were successful in cystic fibrosis patients, many groups lost interest.”

-“If an effective gene therapy could be developed and given to children and young adults with cystic fibrosis, we would expect that they would be protected from developing lung disease, which is usually the fatal consequence of cystic fibrosis,” she explained.
+“If an effective gene therapy could be developed and given to children and young adults with cystic fibrosis, we would expect that they would be protected from developing lung disease, which is usually the fatal consequence of cystic fibrosis,” Gill explained.

 However, the improvement was moderate, so the researchers decided to modify the gene therapy to increase its efficacy.
 While the original version made use of tiny fat droplets to carry the DNA, the new one makes use of a hybrid virus.

-The new therapy has been tested in mice, where it has proved to be more effective than the previous version.
-In 2018, the consortium got funding from Boehringer Ingelheim in exchange for a license option to develop and commercialize the gene therapy.
+The new therapy has been tested in a preclinical setting, where it has proved to be more effective than the previous version.
+In 2018, the consortium got funding from Boehringer Ingelheim, which has now exercised its license option to develop and commercialize the gene therapy.

 The major challenge that led most gene therapies for cystic fibrosis to fail in the past is delivering the therapy to the lungs.
-To address it, the consortium is now focusing on manufacturing the virus in large enough amounts to start clinical trials, a task taken on by the biotech company Oxford Biomedica.
+To address this the consortium is now focusing on manufacturing the virus in large enough amounts to start clinical trials, a task taken on by the biotech company Oxford Biomedica.

-If the therapy proves able to modify enough lung cells, the partners expect the therapy would only need to be given every 3-5 years, or even just once.
+If the therapy proves able to modify enough lung cells, the partners expect the therapy would only need to be given every three to five years, or even just once.
 It would also remove the need for any other medications for lung function.

 Next-generation drugs: improving efficacy